How to Install MySQL Server on Ubuntu 24.04

 By default, MySQL uses auth_socket for authentication.
 This is a passwordless authentication that uses the auth_socket plugin that lets users log in to MySQL using their user account credentials and authenticates them.

-If you wish to use password authentication, press CTRL + C to cancel the operation and access the MySQL prompt
+If you wish to use password authentication, run the ‘sudo mysql’ command and access the MySQL prompt as shown below:

 $ sudo mysql